CIRDLES/Squid/README.md

 Additional features will appear over time and may not be documented here concurrently.
 Please be patient and contribute your ideas via the issues tracker.

+Please volunteer to help with documentation, how-to videos, coding, etc.

 Updated 5 March 2019